-It is important to note the difference with the field of \emph{diagrammatical reasoning}, as in e.g. \cite{Jamnik01} and \cite{KissingerThesis}, where diagrams are the objects of interest for reasoning rather than the means of capturing the reasoning process.
+Finally, it is important to note the difference with the field of \emph{diagrammatic reasoning}, as in e.g. \cite{Jamnik01} and \cite{KissingerThesis}, where diagrams are the objects of interest for reasoning rather than the means of capturing the reasoning process.

 \beforesection